How does maturation impact whisky flavour?

 The wood of a cask is “virgin” when it has not been previously filled with other spirits or liquids.
 Therefore, it will retain a high concentration of flavours that come from fresh wood and that have not been “absorbed” by a former inhabitant.

-Therefore, Virgin oak casks tend to give an extremely rich flavour to the spirit and can develop a strong taste in a short time, which is why it is not generally used on its own but is often added to ex-bourbon expressions.
+Therefore, Virgin oak casks tend to give a vibrant flavour to the spirit and can develop a strong taste in a short time, which is why it is not generally used on its own but is often added to ex-bourbon expressions.

 Recommendations: Deanston Virgin Oak, Glen Garioch Virgin Oak, Auchentoshan Virgin Oak.